 Now, if you have an active Amazon Music account then Alexa will prefer to play that.
-To make it play one of the other types of services youâll need to specify to Alexa that you want her to play music âfrom [supported service]â at the end of your command.
+To make it play one of the other types of services youâll need to specify to Alexa that you want it to play music âfrom [supported service]â at the end of your command.

 Thatâs unless you use SpotifyâŚ

-How to Spotify as default through Alexa
+How to set Spotify as default through Alexa

 If you've been looking out for an Amazon Echo Spotify Skill, you've probably noticed there isn't one.
 That doesn't mean you can't enjoy your Spotify playlists with Echo-enabled voice commands though.
 Spotify has special status with Alexa, which means you can set the music as a permanent source.

 You can easily set Spotify as your Echo's default audio provider.
 Head to the Alexa app, head in and choose Settings > Music & Media.
 You can switch between Amazon Music and Spotify here.

 You can't play artist radio or Spotify Radio, and podcasts are not supported using Alexa either; you'll you'll need to use your Sonos app, just like before.
 Also, if you're using curated playlists from Spotify, you'll need to be following it and have it listed in your playlists.
 Your instruction then must specify that it's a playlist.

 You also won't be able to play music to groups.
 Alexa music groups won't work with third-party speakers, and you can't specify groups set up within the Sonos app either.
 Likewise, there's no support for offline, locally stored, music, and you can't add sleep timers to have your music turn off after you've drifted off.

 Essential Sonos Alexa commands

 Before we hit a list of commands, hereâs how to build up a Sonos command.